 Keep Your Kitchen Counters Clear!

 Cluttered kitchen counters interfere with work, cause frustration, and lead to lost time and effort.
-Everything that is used in your small kitchen should have a place and that place should not be on any of your counters.
+All items present in your kitchen should have a designated place to be put and a purpose.

 Maximize Pots, Pans and Knives

 Ask yourself, “Do I really need a full set of pots, pans, and a knife block?”
 How many pots and pans do you truly use at one time?
-Can you maximize space while minimizing the number of cooking vessels in service?
+Maximizing space while minimizing the number of cooking appliances in a room is a great way to gain more elbow area.
 Most people can get away with about half the number of pots and pans they’re storing in those cramped and crowded kitchen cabinets.
-Two pots and two skillets will usually do the trick.
+The standard is two pots and two skillets!

-The same goes for kitchen knives.
-You need a serrated knife for cutting bread, a larger knife for chopping and a paring knife for fruits and certain vegetables.
-If you have knives sitting in a block on the counter, they are probably taking up valuable kitchen space.
+The same logic can be applied to kitchen knives.
+You need a serrated knife for cutting bread, a larger knife for chopping and a paring knife for fruits and vegetables.
+Knives sitting on a block on the counter are most likely taking up valuable space.

 Use Kitchen Organizers and Other Devices

-Take a half-day or day to clean out all kitchen cabinets, rid your small kitchen design of any unnecessary or obsolete items, and then organize all that remains.
-Take some time to analyze your kitchen space and how a kitchen organizer may help make the most out of it.
-Some kitchen organizers create extra levels within cabinets, others can be installed on the inside of a door, offering you a place to put items, and still others let you hang utensils and such from the ceiling.
-Sliding shelves deigned for blind corner cabinets, lazy Susans, and rollout shelves can also be helpful kitchen space savers.
+Take time to rid your kitchen of any items which you feel are obsolete or unnecessary.
+Then, organize all that remains.
+Analyze your kitchen space to see how a kitchen organizer may help make the most out of your room.
+Some kitchen organizers create extra levels within cabinets, others can be installed on the inside of a door, and others can let you hang utensils from the ceiling.
+Sliding shelves for blind corner cabinets, lazy Susans, and rollout shelves can be helpful kitchen space savers.
+Whatever your kitchen design is, there’s an organizer which will work well within it.

 Store Dishes in a Hutch